 Alexanders discoveries can have a huge effect on changing any habits, and I find both the added ease gained from Alexander technique as well as the concept of inhibition have profound effects on re-training a piano technique.
 Pianists have spent many hours at the piano to master both technique and repertoire, and it is a powerful stimulus for former playing habits.
 The student needs to take the moment to examine this stimulus, and decide to play with greater freedom, or at least to experiment with the idea.
 Thus, combining the small specific movements found in the Taubman approach can often be done more readily with Alexanders concept of inhibition of the old movements.
 Speaking from my own experiences in piano technique, the greater ease found in the neck, back, legs, and arms allows me to more fully realize the potential for tone and phrasing at the piano I have learned studying the Taubman approach.

 Is there one specific formula that works for every pianist?
 Of course there is not.
 We are all individuals with our own unique voices and habits.
+Investing in a private tutor from an institution like TakeLessons is a good way to develop individuality on the piano.
 Should the Taubman technique be studied before, after, or in conjunction with the Alexander technique?
 Again, it depends on the student.
 An Alexander teacher should not necessarily be expected to know the mechanical means by which a piano produces sound, any more than a Taubman teacher should be expected to know the importance of width in the back and how to encourage that width kinesthetically in a student.
 I have found in my playing and teaching, however, that the two techniques co-exist extremely well together, and would not hesitate to recommend studying either technique with qualified teachers.
 While there is no one best way to attain freedom and ease at the piano (or in life in general), I would simply conclude that these two techniques have given me more together than either one could have accomplished alone.